 A shared storage is implemented to store and share between active instances all archives and logs generated during each Job execution, for example through a Network-Attached Storage (NAS).
 This feature is not provided by Talend and thus needs to be implemented separately.

-For more information about the failover and the various actions you can perform on a task when a server is unavailable, see the Talend Administration Center User Guide.
+For more information about the failover and the various actions you can perform on a task when a server is unavailable, see the Talend Administration Center User Guide, especially Duplicating Tomcat and the TAC web application section.